MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/accessing-archived-tournament-results.md

 ms.localizationpriority: medium
 ---

-# Accessing Archived Tournament Results
+# Accessing Archived Tournament results

 This tutorial illustrates how you can access archived **Leaderboard** states.